octo-technology-downunder/gcp-app-engine-flex-with-go/README.md

 If 1 of those fails (503) => wait more...

 That was easy!
 You made it, congrats!

+Don't forget to delete all the ressources you created.
+Or you can also delete the whole project.

 <img src="./static/congrats.gif" width="500" />